-- Companies deriving 5% or more revenue from the manufacture of non-medical products that they test on animals. - For clarity, non-medical products that are tested on animals and are intended for animal consumption are permitted (e.g. pet food).
+- Companies estimated to derive 5% or more revenue from the manufacture of non-medical products that they test on animals (this also applies to companies that outsource testing). - For clarity, non-medical products that are tested on animals and are intended for animal consumption are permitted (e.g. pet food).